mindis/snowplow.github.com/_posts/2014-01-27-snowplow-javascript-tracker-0.13.0-released-with-custom-contexts.md

 category: Releases
 ---

-We're pleased to announce the immediate availability of the Snowplow JavaScript Tracker version 0.13.0.
+We're pleased to announce the immediate availability of the [Snowplow JavaScript Tracker version 0.13.0] [0130-release].
 This is the first new release of the Snowplow JavaScript Tracker since separating it from the main Snowplow repository last year.

-The primary objective of this release was to introduce some key new tracking capabilities, in preparation for adding these to our Enrichment process later this year.
+The primary objective of this release was to introduce some key new tracking capabilities, in preparation for adding these to our Enrichment process.
 Secondarily, we also wanted to perform some outstanding housekeeping and tidy-up of the newly-independent repository.

 In the rest of this post, then, we will cover: